http2/http2.github.io/faq/index.md

 ### Why is HTTP/2 binary?

-Binary protocols are more efficient to parse, more compact "on the wire", and most importantly, the are much less error-prone, compared to textual protocols like HTTP/1.x, because they often have a number of affordances to "help" with things like whitespace handling, capitalisation, line endings, blank links and so on.
+Binary protocols are more efficient to parse, more compact "on the wire", and most importantly, they are much less error-prone, compared to textual protocols like HTTP/1.x, because they often have a number of affordances to "help" with things like whitespace handling, capitalisation, line endings, blank links and so on.

 For example, HTTP/1.1 defines [four different ways to parse a message](http://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.4); in HTTP/2, there's just one code path.